Best and worst states for business

 1: Utah — Founder Trap Score: 0

-A Dynamism Score of 84.0, five-year survival of 53.0%, and a labor market that balances moderate wages ($1,385 per week) with low unemployment (3.2%) create conditions where the year-one picture and the year-five picture look nearly identical.
-For operations teams managing headcount growth and revenue scaling, the lack of a gap between launch and operating conditions means fewer surprises in the budget.
+Utah ranks No. 1 for both launching and sustaining a business.
+The year-one picture and the year-five picture look nearly identical, so for teams managing headcount growth and revenue scaling, there are fewer surprises in the budget.
 There is no founder trap here.
 What you see at launch is what you get.

 2: Texas — Founder Trap Score: -2

-No. 3: Arizona - Founder Trap Score: 0
+3: Arizona — Founder Trap Score: 0

 Wildcard: Washington — Founder Trap Score: +18

-By year five, the picture is unrecognizable.
-Washington's five-year survival rate is 41.1%, the lowest of any state, producing a survival erosion of 45.3 percentage points, also the worst nationally.
-The $17.13 minimum wage, paid family leave mandates, and a labor pressure score of 8.0 out of 10 compound into an operating burden that doesn't appear in the year-one profile.
-For growing businesses, those mandates translate into layered payroll complexity and HR compliance costs that compound with every hire, exactly the kind of operational drag that doesn't show up in a formation cost comparison.
+Washington is the study's clearest cautionary tale.
+It looks exceptional on launch day and unrecognizable five years later.
+A high minimum wage, paid family leave mandates, and heavy labor pressure compound into an operating burden that doesn't appear in the year-one profile.
+For growing businesses, those mandates translate into layered payroll complexity and HR compliance costs that build with every hire.
 The 18-position drop between launch and sustainability rankings is the widest of any top-five launch state, and Washington is the reason the Founder Trap Index exists.

 Wildcard: Massachusetts — Founder Trap Score: -21

+Massachusetts has the worst launch profile in the country after Vermont.
 Then the sustainability numbers arrive.
-Massachusetts climbs 21 positions between the launch and sustainability rankings, the largest upward move of any state.
-Average weekly wages of $2,107 are the highest in the dataset, reflecting a Talent Score of 63.4, second only to New York.
-Five-year survival is 53.5% with erosion of just 26.0%, nearly 20 points better than Washington.
 The workforce is expensive because it's deep, skilled, and available, and that depth is what keeps five-year survival at 53.5% despite labor costs that would sink a business in a thinner market.
 Massachusetts is the strongest evidence in the dataset that high entry costs and strong long-term operating conditions can coexist.

 Wildcard: California — Founder Trap Score: +8